aafkegros/MicroscopyNodes/docs/tutorials/rendering.md

 Under {{ svg("output") }} > Output, the output file location and format can be defined.
 Here it is useful to note that if the format is set to `PNG`, as default, you would still have to compile the frames to video later.

-Optionally, you can set the output format to `FFMPEG Video`, which will output a full video when you Render Animation.
-This does limit your capacity to edit the video encoding and you cannot stop the render halfway and still retain the first half output.
+Optionally, you can set the output format to `FFMPEG Video`, which will output a full video when you render an animation.
+This does limit your capacity to edit the video encoding and you cannot stop the render e.g. halfway and still retain the first half of the output.